-In 2019, the average cost of a new car was approximately $35,000.
-Today, it’s just over $47,000.
-With car prices skyrocketing more and more people are looking for ways to protect their automotive investment.
-If someone has a one car garage on their home but they own two or three vehicles should they expand the garage or build a carport to protect vehicles two and three?
+Kelley Blue Book reported that the cost of a new car had reached an all-time high of $48,008 in December 2022 - an increase of more than 32% since December 2017.
+With car prices skyrocketing more and more, people are looking for ways to protect their automotive investment.
+If someone has a one-car garage on their home but they own two or three vehicles should they expand the garage or build a carport to protect vehicles two and three?
 Or, if their home doesn’t have either should they build a garage or would a carport suffice?
-As garage door installation experts we hear customers mulling over this issue all the time.
+As experienced garage door service professionals, we hear customers mulling over this issue all the time.
 So, in this article, we decided to tackle it head-on in order to help Loveland homeowners make an informed decision.

 The Carport Vs The Garage: An Objective Comparison

 The "carport vs. garage" issue has taken on new urgency recently as already sky-high automotive prices have taken a quantum leap upward.
 Savvy car owners understand the importance of protecting their investment, and they also understand that when the time comes to sell their home, it will likely be worth more if it offers robust automotive protection for the next owner.
 With that in mind let’s look at the benefits of the carport and the garage.
 First, the garage.

 Most of the time our cars sit idle.
 If they are exposed to the elements including UV rays, rain, snow and hail along with windborne dirt and debris these things will take a toll on the finish.
 Dirt, dust, dead leaves and more will also find their way into the engine compartment and the wheel wells.
 In addition, squirrels, cats and other animals may set up house in the engine compartment for its relative safety and warmth.
 A garage can prevent all of these things from happening.